paula0389/Get_1/README.md

 - *run_analysis.R* : the R-code run on the data set

-- *Tidy.txt* : the clean data extracted from the original data using *run_analysis.R*
+- *TidyData.txt* : the clean data extracted from the original data using *run_analysis.R*

 - *CodeBook.md* : the CodeBook reference to the variables in *Tidy.txt*